walkerjeffd/federicoData/README.md

 #### Stations

-Use `db_add_dbhydro_stations()` to add stations, This function will fetch the station metadata from DBHYDRO, and will only succeed if the metadata for all specified stations is received.
-It will also only add metadata for stations that do not already exist in the database.
+Use `db_add_dbhydro_stations()` to add new DBHYDRO stations to the database.

+This function will fetch the station metadata from DBHYDRO, and will only succeed if the metadata for all specified stations is received.
+It will also only add metadata for stations that do not already exist in the database (i.e., new stations).
+The function returns `TRUE` if all new stations were successfully added, otherwise it returns `FALSE`.

 ``` r
 db_add_dbhydro_stations(con, station_ids = c("LOX3", "LOX6"))